G-Research/siembol/docs/siembol_ui/siembol_ui.md

 </p>

 ### Recently visited
 Your recently visited pages are saved in your browser and can be accessed with only one click from the home page.
+The default number of pages shown is 5 but can be configured in the `ui-config.json` file using the "historyMaxSize" key.

 ### Explore Siembol
 The 'Explore Siembol' section of the home page is for quick access to useful resources such as documentation, ticket tracking systems etc...
 By default there is a link to the documentation and to the issues page on the git repo.
 This can be customised from the `ui-config.json` config file.